nyomio/nyomio-framework/README.md

  [here](https://medium.com/@istvan.szoboszlai/micronaut-with-kotlin-keycloak-grpc-traefik-on-kubernetes-a9861041cc52)

 ## Frontend
-Angular frontend, but even more opinionated.
-See docs [here](nyom-app/README.md)
+Angular frontend, but even more opinionated. _*TODO:*_ we need a reference for the documentation

 # Getting started (local)
 ## Prerequisites